eslint/eslint/docs/developer-guide/development-environment.md

 The primary script to use is `npm test`, which does several things:

-1. Lints all JavaScript and JSON
+1. Lints all JavaScript (including tests) and JSON
 1. Runs all tests on Node.js
 1. Checks code coverage targets
 1. Generates `build/eslint.js` for use in a browser